On December 16 1770, Ludwig van Beethoven popped into the world, no doubt humming the first few bars of his 9 Variations on a March.

 Concerts

-Check all the normal concert venues for Beethoven performances.
+Check all the normal concert venues for Beethoven performances, of which there are dozens throughout the year.
 But here a few highlights:

 RESOUND Beethoven